-In contrast, the biotinylated allergens bind to the specific IgE in question, which were bound during the first incubation and form an immune complex of solid phase ╟Anti-IgE: IgE: allergen biotin.
+The biotinylated allergens bind to the specific IgE, which were bound during the first incubation and form an immune complex of solid phase ╟Anti-IgE: IgE: allergen biotin.

 Content and components:

 Specific IgE basic-kit in 3 sizes for 96/480/960 tests

 Coated with anti-IgE.
 A set for 96 tests includes a microtiter plate with 12 stripes x 8 wells.
 Each well is coated with monoclonal human anti-IgE antibodies.
 Store the unused strips at 2-8 °C in the closeable plastic bag together with the desiccant.

 HRP streptaidine conjugate:

 Each vial contains 13 ml of streptavidin-peroxidase conjugate in red colored buffer, pH 5.5, with 0.001% proclin 300.
 Ready to use.